Florida Debt Collection Laws

 Florida debt collection laws also allow creditors to use public records to discover a debtor’s business interests.
 Florida public records do not include or reveal a debtor’s ownership interest in any particular entity.
 Still, they do disclose if the debtor is an officer or director of a corporation, manager of an LLC or limited liability company, or a registered agent.

 Most owners list themselves in at least one of those capacities when filing annual reports with the Florida Division of Corporations.
-Once a creditor discovers a debtor is involved in a business in some capacity, the creditor will focus on the debtor’s ownership interests in subsequent discovery.
+Once a creditor discovers a debtor is involved in a business in some capacity, the creditor will focus on the debtor’s ownership interests.
 The extent and nature of a debtor’s ownership of a business entity is usually revealed through the debtor’s tax returns or the use of other discovery tools.

 Cooperation Among Creditors